Eyecare Medical Group | 53 Sewall St, Portland, ME 04102 207-828-2020

 Don't Let Cataracts Slow You Down

-Schedule your cataract evaluation with Dr. Shah at Eyecare Medical Group — convenient for patients across Maine.
+Schedule your cataract evaluation with Dr. Shah at Eyecare Medical Group, convenient for patients across Maine.

-Request an Appointment 207-828-2020
+Request Appointment